pgailinas/dip-ai-image-detection/docs/04B_Extract_Spatial_Features.md

 * `subset`
 * Spatial feature columns

+⚠️ These files are stored in local runtime storage only and are **not automatically saved to Google Drive**.

 ---

 ## Main Tasks

-* Load training and test metadata
+* Load subset metadata (train or test)
+* Extract preprocessed images from ZIP (if needed)
-* Read preprocessed images
+* Read images using metadata references
-* Compute global and local intensity statistics
+* Compute spatial-domain statistics
-* Extract entropy-based and variance-based descriptors
+* Extract entropy, variance, and intensity descriptors
 * Construct feature tables
 * Save spatial feature CSV files